chantalmaskell/Black_Litterman_Portfolio_Optimisation/README.md

-# Black Litterman Risk Parity (BL-RP) Investment Portfolio Optimisation
+# Black Litterman Investment Portfolio Optimisation using Fear-Greed Index and Markov-Switching

-Hybrid Black Litterman-Risk Parity model for investment portfolio optimisation.
+Black Litterman model for investment portfolio optimisation, integrating a Fear-Greed index for generation of investor views, alongside Markov-switching to determine market conditions.
 Using LSTM for returns forecasting and a quantitative analysis against traditional and standalone portfolio optimisation models.